BadRobots1014/BadRobot2020/README.md

 # BadRobot2020

-## Controls (Updated 2/27/2020 @ 9:45AM)
+## Controls (Updated 2/27/2020 @ 9:00PM)

 ### Driver Controls

 Left Trigger (Hold) ------------- Enables Arcade Drive (Useful for turning in place)

-Left/Right Bumpers (click) ------ Small turns, for slight adjustments
+Left/Right Bumpers (click) ------ Small turns, for slight adjustments **UNTESTED**

-Left Joystick Y ----------------- Forward/Backward
+Left Joystick Up/Down ----------- Forward/Backward

-Right Joystick X ---------------- Turning
+Right Joystick Left/Right ------- Turning

-X (Hold) ------------------------ Auto Aims (Only used when already facing in the general direction of the target - the camera needs to be able to see it)
+X (Hold) ------------------------ Auto Aims (Only used when already facing in the general direction of the target - the camera needs to be able to see it) **NEEDS CALIBRATION**

-y (Hold) ------------------------ Holds Position (Useful when shooting.
+Y (Hold) ------------------------ Holds Position (Useful when shooting.
 Ensures that the robot stays in current orientation.)

 Back (Hold) --------------------- Climb (Activates Winch)